Table of contentsClick link to navigate to the desired location

 Examples:

-Sometimes we eat out beauty we don't want to cook
+Sometimes we eat out because we don't want to cook

 Sometimes we eat out because we don't want to cook;

-It's nice moments to have a nap in the afternoon
+It's nice sometimes to have a nap in the afternoon

-Great to take a nap during the day sometimes;
+It's nice sometimes to take a nap in the afternoon;

 We sometimes stay at our parents' cottage in summer

-In the summer, we sometimes stay in our parents' country.
+In summer, we sometimes stay at our parents' cottage.

 “Sometime” — this word means one day in the past and some day in the future